Supermodels News and Model Links (Showbiz - Celebrities - Fashion Models)

 ...Reservior of Beauty.
 On its advertising message of optimism and progress, U.S. business this year is spending about $830 million in magazines and newspapers alone.
 At least one-third of all the advertisements bought by that staggering sum are using models.
 The proportion is nearer half in beer, cigarettes, cosmetics, the biggest users of models outside the fashion field.
 The figures add up to the simple conviction that there is nothing like a girl to catch the public's eye...

 Some products, of course, would always be best advertised by models.
 This fact is borne out by such stories as the rise of Manhattan's Rheingold beer.
 It climbed from eighth to first place in Eastern beer sales largely by the use of pretty Miss Rheingolds, about half of them Irish "Colleens" duly elected each year by beer drinkers.
-(Current Miss Rheingold: pert Pat McElroy.)
+(Miss Rheingold: pert Pat McElroy.)
 In its battle with Coca-Cola, Pepsi-Cola plans to count heavily on the new television Pepsi-Cola Girl, Louise Hyde, a 24-year-old Chattanooga belle of whom one adman said hopefully: "She just makes you feel thirsty."

 To supply the huge demand made by the advertisers on America's vast reservoir of beauty, the highly specialized and erratic model business has materialized.
 An appendage of advertising, model agencies combine the ethics of theatrical agents with the esthetics of bathing beauty judges.